- This event has passed.

 Tuesday, December 8 – 9:00 AM PST / 8:00 PM Doha Time

 This virtual discussion will provide U.S. companies an overview of how the State of Qatar is driving its ambitious economic diversification by investing in smart cities technologies and encouraging digital innovation to build its smart nation.
-More than $50 billion worth of business opportunities exist in the country including in in smart cities infrastructure, Internet of Things (IoT) and digital technologies.
-How will the State of Qatar leverage new technologies to position itself as a smart cities leader?
+There are ample opportunities that exist in the country including in smart cities infrastructure, Internet of Things (IoT) and digital technologies.
+How will the State of Qatar leverage new technologies to position itself as a smart cities leader as it builds a smart country?
 How can Silicon Valley play a role in this development?

 MEET THE SPEAKERS: